celery/celery/docs/glossary.rst

     reentrant
-        describes a function that can be interrupted in the middle of execution (e.g. by hardware interrupt or signal) and then safely called again later.
+        describes a function that can be interrupted in the middle of execution (e.g. by hardware interrupt or signal), and then safely called again later.
 Reentrancy isn't the same as :term:`idempotence <idempotent>` as the return value doesn't have to be the same given the same inputs, and a reentrant function may have